kemitchell/net-quorum-protocol/rules.md

 [Send Proposals]: #send-proposals

-Send every member a message on this template using the [Primary Communication Method] for the member in the [Member Lists]:
+Send every member a message on this template using the [Primary Contact Method] for the member in the [Member Lists]:

 > Subject: _[Group Name]_ Net Quorum Proposal
 >